-We believe prices for the FMS and its disposable procedure kit reflect a substantial cost savings to hospitals compared to their long-term procedure costs using traditional canisters.
+We believe prices for the FMS and its disposable procedure kit reflect a substantial cost savings to hospitals compared to their long-term procedure costs.
 Our pricing strategy ensures that the customer realizes actual cost savings when using the FMS versus replacing traditional canisters, considering the actual costs of the canisters and associated costs such as biohazard processing labor and added costs of biohazard waste disposal.
-Suction tubing that is currently used in the operating room continues to be used with our system and should not be considered in the return on investment equation.
-Our cleaning solution's bottle is completely recyclable, and the anticipated selling price of the fluid is built into our cost analysis.
+Suction tubing that is currently used in the operating room will continue to be used with our system and should not be considered in the return on investment equation.
+Our cleaning solution's bottle is completely recyclable, and the selling price of the fluid is built into our cost analysis.
 In contrast, an operation using traditional disposal methods will often produce multiple canisters destined for biohazard processing.
-Biohazard disposal costs are estimated by Outpatient Surgery Magazine to be 5 times more per pound to dispose of than regular waste (Outpatient Surgery Magazine, April 2007).
-Once the canister has touched blood, it is considered "red bag" biohazard waste, whereas the cleaning fluid bottle used in our system can be recycled or disposed with the rest of the facility's plastics.
+Once the canister has touched blood, it is considered "red bag" biohazard waste, whereas the cleaning fluid bottle used in the FMS can be recycled or disposed with the rest of the facility's plastics.